Ensembl/plant-scripts/README.md

 # Scripting analyses of genomes in Ensembl Plants

-This repo contains code examples for interrogating Ensembl Plants from your own scripts.
+This repo contains code examples for interrogating Ensembl Plants from your own scripts, and for annotating repeats in plant genomes.

 [![Build Status](https://travis-ci.com/Ensembl/plant-scripts.svg?branch=master)](https://travis-ci.com/Ensembl/plant-scripts)